adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/README.md

     6. Create a table in GermanCredit dataset by the name GermanCreditTable-streaming.
         Schema is present at the starting of ml-streaming-pipeline-endpoint.py

-    7. Create Pub Sub Topic by the name german_credit_data
+    7. Create Pub Sub Topic by the name german_credit_data and Model_Monitoring

     8. Install Apache Beam on the SDK using below command pip3 install apache_beam[gcp]